BlockShangerous/Stellar-Lumens-Node-Red-StellarRed/README.md

-This flow builds a UI that can:
+These flows build UIs that can:

 Generate keypairs